forcelab/rubin-sdk/README.md

 ## Benefits of usage Solar2D
 * Free for everybody – Enterprise features for every developer.
 * The easiest development tool for 2D games and mobile applications.
-* Solar2D allows creating apps easily, up to 10 times faster than other frameworks.
+* RubinSDK allows creating apps easily, up to 10 times faster than other frameworks.
 * Supported by a detailed documentation system.
 * Write the code once, run it many different places – Solar2D supports all major mobile platforms.
 * Constantly growing pool of first-party and community provided plugins and ready-to-go app assets.